News and Events

 Now We Just Need the People

-With both collaborative and industrial robots finding their places in modern manufacturing, one problem remains: We need to find and train a workforce that will be capable of operating and working alongside those robots.
+With both collaborative and industrial robots finding their places in modern manufacturing, one problem remains: We need to find and train a workforce that will be capable of operating and working alongside those different types of robots.

 The ARM Institute has made it our mission to connect potential workers with the training they need to find careers in the world of robotics and automation, and that’s why we created RoboticsCareer.org.
 The site features an easily searchable database of training and education programs around the country, making it as convenient as ever for manufacturers to upskill their employees to work with their robotic counterparts.